-It was sooooooooooooo beautiful up there in the mountains that it was hard to take a bad picture.
+It was sooooooooooooo beautiful up there in the mountains, and it was hard to take a bad picture up there.
 Everywhere I looked, there was gorgeous scenery.
 Pretty incredible!
 Utah is just spectacular.

 Supplies Used To Create This Scrapbooking Layout:

 - Camping Alphabet Stickers: by Reminisce, from the Great Outdoors Collection